 - 8.2.1 The proposed arrangement is for waste to be stored at basement level 2, under the Tower, which will contain 16 x 1,280l Eurobins.
+The bin store is located next to the goods lift to provide easy access.
 Separate containers will be provided for general and recyclable waste.
 Additionally, a cardboard baler will be provided in the basement refuse store given that cardboard/paper is expected to make up a large proportion of waste being generated.
-Waste calculations setting out the expected volume of waste per waste stream and the resultant bin requirement is provided in Appendix C. These demonstrate a requirement for 15 x 1,280l Eurobins. - 8.2.2 A waste holding area is provided within the service area to allow easy loading into the refuse vehicle. - 8.2.3 The relevant set of bins will be brought to the ground level waste store from the basement via a goods lift by the site management.
+Waste calculations setting out the expected volume of waste per waste stream and the resultant bin requirement is provided in Appendix C. These demonstrate a requirement for 13 x 1,280l Eurobins.
+In addition smaller sized bins will be provided for the storage of food waste from both the office and the commercial units. - 8.2.2 The layouts of the bin store and collection facilities are flexible and will allow the number and type of bins to be altered to meet the development's requirements.
+As there is currently an over provision of bins there is already spare capacity incorporated into the design. - 8.2.3 The above calculations are based on 70% of waste being recycled.
+The developer does not have control over the quantum of recycling undertaken by the end user, but the proposed arrangements will encourage the tenants to meet or exceed the municipal waste recycling target of 65% by 2030.
+This will be reviewed and enforced where possible as part of the waste monitoring. - 8.2.4 A waste holding area is provided within the service area to allow easy loading into the refuse vehicle. - 8.2.5 The relevant set of bins will be brought to the ground level waste store from the basement via a goods lift by the site management.